jjocram/telegram-bot-tester/README.md

 FakeClient send messages (your tests) to FakeServer, your bot connect to FakeServer and retrieve message you sent, elaborate it adn send back the response to FakeServer.
 FakeServer send back bot response to FakeClient that can test it (for example with [PyTest](https://pypi.org/project/pytest/))

 # How to test things
-In this fast guide we assume that your bot is written with [python-telegram-bot](https://python-telegram-bot.org) and tested with [PyTest](https://pypi.org/project/pytest/)
+In this fast guide we assume that your bot is written with [python-telegram-bot](https://python-telegram-bot.org) and tested with [PyTest](https://pypi.org/project/pytest/).

+Please, read all points below before starting using it
 1. Create a `test_bot.py` file
 2. Instantiate a `Bot` object
     ```python